-You have been advised by your GP or hospital doctor to have a colonoscopy examination.
-We will need to have your formal consent before we can carry out this examination.
-This booklet explains how the examination is carried out and what the risks are.
-This will help you to make an informed decision when agreeing to the examination and to having sedation.
+You have been advised by your GP or hospital doctor to have a combined gastroscopy and colonoscopy examination.
+We will need to have your formal consent before we can carry out these examinations.
+This booklet explains how the examinations are carried out and what the risks are.
+This will help you to make an informed decision when agreeing to the examinations and the sedation.

-If there is anything you do not understand or anything you wish to discuss further, but still wish to come for the appointment, do not sign the consent form at the front of the booklet.
+If there is anything you do not understand, or anything you wish to discuss further but still wish to come for the appointment, do not sign the consent form at the front of the booklet.
 Instead, bring it with you and you can sign it after you have spoken to the endoscopist.

 The consent form is a legal document - please read it carefully.

 Once you have read and understood all the information, including the risk of complications, and you agree to undergo the examination, please sign and date the consent form.
-You will notice that the consent form is carbonised, allowing you to keep a copy for your records.
-Please remember to bring the consent form to your appointment.
+A copy of your consent form will be provided should you require it, so please do ask for a copy.
+Please remember to bring the consent form with you to your appointment.